Large deviations for interacting particle dynamics for finding mixed equilibria in zero-sum games: Introduction

-In the absence of a convexity-concavity assumption, finding (pure) equilibria points in minimax games is a challenging problem \cite{DSZ21}.
+In the absence of a convexity-concavity assumption, finding (pure) equilibria points in minmax games is a challenging problem \cite{DSZ21}.
 Much of the existing work on computational methods concerns algorithms that come with some type of local convergence.
 For work along these lines, with a focus on the machine learning context, see e.g. \cite{Heusel17, Daskalakis18, Balduzzi18, MLZ+18, Adolphs19, MR19, MJS19, RCJ19, JNJ20, Fiez21, Tsaknakis21}.

 Motivated by the need for efficient methods for training GANs, \cite{HLC19} shift the focus from pure to mixed strategies and reformulates the zero-sum game that defines the training as a multi-agent optimisation problem in the space of probability measures.
-Building on this work, in \cite{DEJ+20} the authors analyse general minimax games, including GANs, and associated mixed Nash equilibria by connecting them to Langevin dynamics.
+Building on this work, in \cite{DEJ+20} the authors analyse general minmax games, including GANs, and associated mixed Nash equilibria by connecting them to Langevin dynamics.
 They construct implementable training dynamics, and test them numerically, and provide a theoretical analysis based on gradient flows in the space of probability measures \cite{AGS08}.
+In \cite{Lu2023}, Lu studies a version of this dynamics, with an additional time-scale separation between the two types of particles (i.e., player dynamics).
+In the very recent work \cite{LuMon2025}, Lu and Monmarch\'e consider the dynamics from \cite{DEJ+20} in the setting of zero-sum games with $K \geq 2$ players.
+These works are all related to the open questions posed in \cite{WangChizat2024} related to mean-field Langevin dynamics in zero-sum games; see also the references in \cite{Lu2023, LuMon2025} for more on mean-field-type dynamics in the machine learning and zero-sum games intersection.